tinymce/tinymce-docs/_includes/configuration/browser-spellcheck.md

 ## browser_spellcheck

-One of the several spell checking options developers have available is to use the browser's native spell checker. `browser_spellcheck` handles this behavior. `browser_spellcheck` is not available in either Internet Explorer 8 or 9, as neither browser has native spell checker functionality.
+This option configures TinyMCE to use the browser's native spell checker.

+`browser_spellcheck` is not available in either Internet Explorer 8 or 9, as neither browser has native spell checker functionality.
+For more complete browser support, we recommend using [Spell Checker Pro](../../enterprise/check-spelling/).

 **Type:** `Boolean`